bluesky-social/atproto/docs/specs/wire-protocol.md

 # ADX Wire Protocol v0.0.0

+TODO: this document is deprecated by the FedRPC-based system

 ADX exchanges data using HTTP/S. This document enumerates the routes and their expected behaviors.

 ## `GET /.well-known/adx-did`